pastelnetwork/stovacore/readme.md

  - mkdir ~/sim
  - cp -r config_sample/* ~/sim/
  - python start_simulator.py ~/sim/
  - simulator is running, available only from localhost.
-Django UI is available on ports 14239.
+Django UI is available on ports 14239, 14240, 14241] for each node respectively.
  - to make UI available from outside - you need to setup some proxy (nginx is suitable, for example) to bypass request from outer world to django UI ports.

+### Docker image installation (any OS, suitable for local machine)
+ - Install docker to the local machine
+ - `docker run -d -p 80:80 alexdobrushskiy/python_layer:0.1`
+ - (This will download image and run it in detached mode. )
+ - Open browser, try `127.0.0.1` in address string.

+### Building docker image

+ A `python_layer` docker image depends on `animecoind` docker image, which can be build from AnimeCoin repository
+ - Go to python_layer directory
+ - cd `client_prototype/spa`
+ - `npm i`
+ - `npm run build`
+ - `cd .. ; cd ..;`
+ - `docker build .`
+ - Then docker image can be tagged and pushed to dockerhub.